 “The initial findings make interesting reading and we are looking forward to analysing the data further.

+The results so far clearly identify the need for further targeted support for dairy producers in Wales.
 “It is exciting to see that the industry has ambition to expand production by 20% in the next five years.”